JustPowerful/feruchat/readme.md

 if you want to implement other features you can collaborate, its free to use and open-source.

 #### How to use:
-This project uses `concurrently`, so you can run backend and frontend in the same command.
-You just have to change your directory location to `/backend` by typing `cd backend` and then you just have to run `npm run start`
+- This project uses `concurrently`, so you can run backend and frontend in the same command You just have to change your directory location to `/backend` by typing `cd backend` and then you just have to run `npm run start`
+- You can also edit global values in `Global.scss` like colors, border-radius of the chat messages (safe to edit)

 #### Used libraries:
 - Socket.io (Backend)
 - React (Frontend)
+- React-sass (Syntactically Awesome Style Sheets)
 - React-icons
 - React-scroll